How Riiiver works

 2. Completing a piece using the AWS Lambda environment provided by Riiiver (there’s no need to develop the PieceCore when choosing this option).

 To create Pieces, you must first register for a Riiiver Developer account.
-Proceed to the following page for instructions on registering an account.

 Was this page helpful?